White Spirit (band): History

 White Spirit bassist Phil Brady later played with the Teesside metal band Therapy from 1990 until 1991, helping them reach the semi-finals of the Battle Of The Bands competition at Rio's in Bradford in 1990.
-He left White Spirit after their first studio album and was replaced by Ian Shuttleworth.
+He left White Spirit after their first studio album and was replaced by Ian Shuttleworth, followed by Toby Sadler.
 Drummer Graeme Crallan, also known as 'Crash', joined Tank in 1984, along with Mick Tucker, and played on their Honour & Blood album.
 He quit the following year.
 Crallan died at Royal Free Hospital, Hampstead on 27 July 2008 after a fall in York Way, London.

 The band's eponymous album was re-issued in 2005 on the Castle label with an entire second disc's worth of bonus material, including rarities, demos, alternate versions and takes, and B-sides.
 Most notable amongst these additional tracks is one entitled "Watch Out", originally found on the 60 Minutes Plus compilation in 1982, recorded after vocalist Bruce Ruff had left the band.
 Instead, future Ted Nugent and Bad Company singer Brian Howe contributed lead vocals.
 The re-issue is currently in print in Japan only, where Universal Music Japan issued the album as a re-mastered Limited Edition SHM (Super High Material technology) Mini-LP Sleeve CD in 2008.
 However this latest re-issue did not include various bonus tracks found on the original Castle edition.

-Following the discovery of a cassette tape containing studio demos recorded in 1981 of what was to be the 2nd White Spirit album, careful restoration took place to retrieve the original Brian Howe vocals and musical performances.
-This was to form the basis of a new White Spirit album "Right Or Wrong", released through Conquest Music in July 2022.
+Following the discovery of a cassette tape containing studio demos recorded in 1981 of what was to be the second White Spirit album, careful restoration took place to retrieve the original Brian Howe vocals and musical performances.
+This was to form the basis of a new White Spirit album, Right Or Wrong, released through Conquest Music in July 2022.

-Guest performers on the album include Neil Murray, Russell Gilbrook, Jeff Scott Soto, Steve Overland & Lee Small.
+Guest performers on the album included Neil Murray, Russell Gilbrook, Jeff Scott Soto, Steve Overland and Lee Small.